Why are women more likely to get carpal tunnel syndrome?

 Carpal Tunnel Syndrome (CTS) is a condition that results in numbness, tingling, pain, and weakness in the hands and wrist, due to excessive pressure on the median nerve that runs through the forearm and carpal tunnel to the hand.

-- Genetics - the carpal tunnel is narrower in some people
+- Genetics - the carpal tunnel is narrower in some people, especially women.

-- Pregnancy - hormonal changes or fluid retention can cause swelling in the carpal tunnel
+- Hormonal - hormonal changes during menopause and pregnancy can cause swelling in the carpal tunnel.

 What are the symptoms?